Cindy1122334455/BMW-Innovation/README.md

 ## DATA MANIPULATION
 We combined the "Serverall" Dataset and "Lookup" Datasets to a new Dataset and then then investigated into the variable named "post event list" which records user's behavoirs on the website.
 We found that event 201 indicated lead form submit success so we converted the variable in the dataset named “Lead Completed_new forms" to "Lead" dataset and "Lead + Non-lead" dataset.

-**Data Dictionary**
+**Data Dictionary :**
      * user.ID: a unique string for each user
      * Lead.Complete: indicator of lead / non-lead
      * Visit.Num: number of visits
      * BYO: build your own model
      * Reserve: reserve a vehicle
      * Order.Now: order a vehicle
      * Test.Drive: test Drive
      * Get.Quote: get a quote
      * Special.Offers: exclusive / special Offers
      * Gallery: browse gallery
      * Specifications: spec & features
      * Lease: lease vehicle
      * Compare: compare with different brands
      * BMW.Value: what can drivers get after purchase
      * BMW.Exp: e.g. driving schools, delivery programs
      * Estimate.Pay: estimate of payment
      * Add.Vehicle: indicates if the user account is created
      * Geo.City: city
      * Geo.Region: region
      * Geo.Country: country
      * First.Hit.Referrer: Google, Facebook, BMW etc.
      * Visit.Ref.Type: search engines, email, bookmarked etc.
      * Model.Selected: model the user selected

 ### DATA MODELING
 * Logistic Regression